From Patna

-The first impression, they say, is the last impression.
-This is an old adage that may not necessarily hold water.
-But if you are on your maiden journey to Patna by a train, chances are that your first impression about the city is going to be shaped right after you move out of the junction.
+The first impression, they say, is the last.
+This is an adage that may not necessarily hold water.
+But if you are on your maiden journey to Patna by train, chances are that your first impression of the city is going to be shaped right after you move out of the junction.

 Members of both majority and minority communities have their shops sitting in close vicinity of the temple and mosque eking out their business footfalls peacefully.
 Cultural bonding in this part of the country has traversed ages – before and after the “Azimabad” days.
 The capital city of Bihar has generally been an epitome of communal harmony over the course of history barring odd events.